cilium/design-cfps/cilium/CFP-39876-clustermesh-filtered-export.md

 ## Global Service Support
 In the scoped-export mode, all services within global namespaces would automatically be marked as "global".
 Customers are not required to explicitly annotate individual services.
 Also, a service which is annotated as global but does not reside in a global namespaces would no longer be global.

+## MCS support
+Similar to global services, MCS support is only available for services created under global namespaces.

 ### Implementation details